 If yes, how?

-The answer is quite simple and involves following few important steps as mentioned below:
+The answer is quite simple and involves the following few important steps as mentioned below:

-- Prior any operation, complete your checklists and carry out the risk assessment.
+- Prior to any operation, complete your checklists and carry out the risk assessment.

 - Conduct a briefing session with all your crew members and ensure that each crew understands his duties well during an oil transfer operation, prior to conducting such operation.